J-E-J-S/dna-package/README.md

 ## Functions

-composition() - Returns base composition of nucleotide polymer as dictionary.
+composition - Returns base composition of nucleotide polymer as dictionary.

-transcribe() - Returns transcribed DNA as mRNA
+transcribe - Returns transcribed DNA as mRNA.

-reverse_complement() - Returns the complementary strand of a DNA polymer.
+reverse_complement - Returns the complementary strand of a DNA polymer.

-gc_content() - Returns GC contents of polymer as percentage (%).
+gc_content - Returns GC contents of polymer as percentage (%).

+translate - Returns primary sequence of protein polypeptide.